 The Society of Jesus is a congregation of the Catholic Church and its members are called Jesuit.
 Jesuits have a long and distinguished history in higher education.
 Seattle University believes in educating the whole person and in professional formation so that our graduates are leaders in creating a just and humane world.
 Jesuit education is rigorous and demanding, valuing diversity and excellence.
 Students and faculty from very diverse personal and spiritual backgrounds and are welcomed at Seattle University.
 For more information on Jesuit education visit www.seattleu.edu/jesuit-tradition.

 We plan to enroll 65-72 students into each APNI to DNP cohort.
 The number accepted per specialty varies between 10-20 students.

 Because nursing students work within health care agencies as part of the program of study, there are health and legal requirements.

-Clinical experience is not required for admission to the APNI program.
+Clinical experience is not required for admission to the APNI to DNP program.
 Students who have such experience may be more comfortable in their initial clinical nursing experiences, and you may choose to work in health care to attain this increased comfort level.